Mary Lowndes: Early life and work

 She was born in 1857, the daughter of Richard Lowndes, the rector of St Mary's Church, Sturminster Newton in Dorset, and his wife Annie Harriet Kaye.
 She received her art training at the Slade School of Fine Art in London.
 When Lowndes completed her art classes, she became an assistant to prominent stained glass designer, Henry Holiday.
 She worked at his studio-workshop where she drew cartoons (designs) for stained glass commissions.
 While working for Holiday, Lowndes taught herself the techniques of stained glass.
-The first window she painted was a two-light window titled "Feed my sheep", completed in 1893 for St. Peter's church, Hinton St. Mary, Dorset.
+The first window she painted was a two-light window titled "Feed my sheep", completed in 1893 for St Peter's church, Hinton St Mary, Dorset.

 Lowndes lived and worked in Chelsea, where she had her own studio to work on designs, but there was no workshop nearby to complete her stained glass work.
 She would travel to Southwark, to the Britten and Gilson studio-workshop, where she would select the coloured glass for her commissions, paint the glass and supervise the firing and glazing of the windows.
-Lowdes worked as a stained glass designer for James Powell & Sons from 1887 to 1892.
+Lowndes worked as a stained glass designer for James Powell & Sons from 1887 to 1892.

 Lowndes was one of the first women to work professionally in stained glass in the 1890s.
 "Women, generally amateurs, might occasionally design windows and even take some part in their execution, but they rarely if ever practiced the whole art independently as a full time professional occupation".